VledicFranco/census/docs/google-compute-engine-setup.md

 gcutil deleteinstance census-engine
 ```

+_Note: It is recomended to compile the project with `play dist` and use the jar instead._

-### 4 Create a disk snapshot of the Census Engine disk
+### 5 Create a disk snapshot of the Census Engine disk

 ```
 gcutil addsnapshot census-engine-snapshot --source_disk=census-engine-disk
 ```

-### 5 Add the Census Engine startup script to Google Cloud Storage
+### 6 Add the Census Engine startup script to Google Cloud Storage

 [Upload](https://developers.google.com/storage/docs/json_api/v1/how-tos/upload) a startup script to Google Cloud Storage for the Census Engine future instances.